Nadia Chambers

 Nadia Chambers (born 13 January 1968 in Bridgend) is a Welsh actress.
 She is the youngest of four children.
 Chambers moved to London in 1981 to attend stage school.

 Career

 From 1982 to 1985, Chambers played the role of Annette Firman in the television series Grange Hill.
+She came to be best known for her appearance in Brookside, playing troublesome teenager Claudia Nolan from 1986 to 1994.
 She also appeared as Miss Anne de Bourgh in the 1995 mini series Pride and Prejudice and made guest appearances in episodes of The Bill.